 If you do drink coffee daily, try having only one cup per day in the morning or noontime hours.
 Any more than that might cause anxiety/shakiness/insomnia for certain individuals.
 Plus drinking too much coffee may have a negative effect on your teeth so be sure to drink through a straw or rinse with water after each sip.

 However, drinking decaffeinated coffee is not recommended since it still contains chemicals that can produce adverse reactions in certain people including depression and irritability.
-So instead of going without, try switching to something else like botanical herbal teas such as Our Healing Tea.
+So instead of going without, try switching to something else like botanical herbal tea.

 6. Stay hydrated all day long